s-ingraham/Coursera_Capstone/README.md

-# Coursera_Capstone
+# IBM Data Science Capstone Project
-IBM Data Science Capstone Project
+Check the master branch for the Jupyter Notebook with code and data.